rprieto/freeloader/README.md

 .pipe(send());
 ```

-Note that the reporters get access to each request/response, including the URL.
-Some reporters will only report on the total activity (e.g. average response time), but some will group the requests by URL to give more granular graphs or reporting.
+Note that reporters get access to each request/response, including the URL.
+It's up to each reporter to either give global stats, or group the report by request.